UX Research · Usability Testing · Redesign

 Clear confirmation + cancel option

-The QR code is front and centre immediately after payment — no navigation required.
-A "Cancel Booking" button is now available post-purchase (fixing heuristic 03), and transaction details are shown for trust and transparency.
+The QR code is front and centre immediately after payment with no navigation required.
+A "Cancel Booking" button is now available post-purchase (improving post-purchase control), and transaction details are shown for trust and transparency.

 06 Top Up Card